 What is CAQH used for?

 CAQH has went through a number of iterations over the years but their core service remains the same.
-They essentially function as a giant database that insurance companies and credentialing companies can pay to access.
+They essentially function as a giant database that insurance companies and credentialing companies (such as ours) can pay to access.
 CAQH does not submit applications to insurance companies or complete the credentialing process for you but they do play a vital role in this process.
 Think about your license, malpractice policy (COI), DEA certificate or anything else that routinely expires without your intervention.
 These documents are needed by the insurance companies and rather than providing each payer an updated license, you can upload this document into CAQH, attest to its accuracy and grant the payers permission to access the file.
 Not all plans have access to CAQH so it’s important to not assume all payers will have your information once your profile is built.
 Most local/regional health plans do not access it and none of the government payers use it.

 CAQH IS NOT USED BY MEDICAID, TRICARE OR MEDICARE.